upeshv/WP-REST-API/README.md

 # WP REST API for Updating, Creating docs pages for doc Post type.

-This API is open for sepecfic user.
+This API is open for sepecfic user (Login Based).
 And its able to accept POST request to an endpoint(http://xyz.com/awesome-api/v1/docs/document) with JSON body.

 JSON body contains the markup for the page content and destination file path.

-**For Updating Docs page:** Based on operations It will copy the JSON body (as it is without any parsing) to its destination file path which is provided inside JSON.
+**For Updating Docs page:** Based on operations It will copy the JSON body (as it is without any parsing) to its destination file path.

 **For Creating Docs page:** It will create a new page but in a draft state (for creation).